The West Highland Way in Scotland is one of the best long-distance hikes in all of Europe. I loved it.

 Day 1: Arrival in either Glasgow or Milngavie

 It’s ~ a 30-minute train ride from Glasgow to Milngavie so you can sleep in Glasgow and take an early morning train to Milngavie.
 Alternatively, you can head straight to Milngavie where the walk begins.
 Also worth noting is Milngavie is pronounced Mul-guy.

 Distance: 19 km (12 miles)

-Description: Your hike starts in the town of Drymen, with plenty of cafes to give you a caffeine fix.
+Description: Your hike begins in the town of Milngavie.
+There are plenty of cafes to give you a caffeine fix.
 It then continues through wooded areas and pastures passing Craigallian and Carbeth Lochs.

 Day 3: Walking from Drymen to Rowardennan

 Description: You follow the eastern bank of Loch Lomond.
 It’s one of the most gorgeous lochs in the entire country until you reach the rural area of Rowardennan.
 Here you get fantastic views of Loch Lomond.

 Highlights: Spending hours walking along Loch Lomond.
 And the incredible sunset over Loch Lomond from Rowardennan.
 It felt as if the sunset was my special reward for hiking the West Highland Way.

 Day 4: Walking from Rowardennan to Inverarnan